Serviced Apartments City of London

-More recently, City of London has been shaped by WWII as well as the move from manufacturing to a service-based economy that has enabled it to thrive in finance and business transactions even more.
+More recently, the City of London has been shaped by WWII as well as the move from manufacturing to a service-based economy that has enabled it to thrive in finance and business transactions even more.
 Today, it is still recognised as one of the key centres of the global economy, alongside its American cousin the Financial District in New York.

 Business Life in City of London

-As to be expected from the centre of business and finance, City of London has business travellers in mind.
+As expected from the centre of business and finance, the City of London has business travellers in mind.
 With estimates of over 1 million workers in this district alone, it is not surprising to see that business and finance are always part of the daily chatter.
-In fact, about ¾ of the jobs in City of London are in the financial, professional, and associated business services sectors.
+In fact, about ¾ of the jobs in the City of London are in the financial, professional, and associated business services sectors.
 So, therefore it has to cater accordingly to eager corporate travellers and workers.

 Robust London Underground connections via Bank, Liverpool Street and Aldgate ensure speedy commutes and ease of access to corporate hangouts in the Sky Garden, The Gherkin and others.
-Most business workers can be seen heading to and fro readily throughout the day as they head to meetings or to report back to their headquarters on business developments abroad.
+Most business workers can be seen heading to and fro readily throughout the day as they head to meetings or report back to their headquarters on business developments abroad.
 At the end of the day, they can all be seen drinking at the local pubs and bars, talking about their big deals or just talking about the big game last night.

 As a financial hub, it has major global companies based here that have set up headquarters.
 These include Aviva, BT Group, Lloyds Banking Group, Old Mutual, Prudential, Schroders, Standard Chartered, and Unilever.